COVID-19 Safety Protocols

 - Decreased cohort sizes (mixed groups)

-- Please be sure that your camper brings two clean face coverings (in case one becomes unusable) to program each day.
+- Please be sure that your young person brings two clean face coverings (in case one becomes unusable) to program.

 - Please be vigilant about monitoring symptoms in your family, and do not send children to our program if they have had symptoms or been exposed to someone with COVID-19.